joshuacarlfaustino402-web/SmartList/blueprint.md

 ## Overview

 SmartList is a Flutter application that allows users to create, manage, and categorize shopping lists.
-The app provides an estimated total price for each list, helping users to budget their shopping trips.
+The app provides an estimated total price for each list and for each category, helping users to budget their shopping trips.
 Data is stored locally on the device.

 ## Project Outline